QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 closed.plot()
 ```

-We can also easily experiment with a lower tax cut rate, such as $0.2$, and compare
+We can also  experiment with a lower tax cut rate, such as $0.2$.

 ```{code-cell} ipython3
 # lower tax cut rate